 Throttle Body Venting

-1. A special throttle body to bowl gasket is used.
-See figure A. This gasket has cut-out areas which vent fuel vapors from the carburetor bores just above the throttle valves.
+There are 2 types of venting.
+A vented throttle body gasket as shown in figure A is sometimes used.
+This gasket has cut out areas which vent fuel vapors from the carburetor bores just above the throttle valves.

-The location of the vent holes are such that they will not disrupt engine idle or off idle operation.
-They are located above the throttle valves on the side opposite the mixture screws, in an area where the transfer from idle to main metering will not be affected.
+The 2nd type has vent holes drilled into throttle body, just above the throttle valves and serve the same purpose as the gasket vented slots.
+The location of these vent holes are such that they don’t disrupt idle, or non idle operation.
+The holes are located above the vent valves on the opposite side of the idle mixture screws in an area where the transfer from idle to main metering will not be affected.